 Instagram is an immensely popular video and photo sharing application.
 The platform was purchased by Facebook in 2012.
 Since then, power users known as ‘influencers’ have emerged on the platform.
 Partnering with these influencers can be a powerful way to boost brand awareness.

 Influencer marketing campaigns can be immensely profitable because they give you access to a hungry market, and perhaps more importantly, trust is baked right in.
 When you advertise on Instagram via an influencer, you profit from the authority and good will that influencer has built up.
+One of our favorite influencer database tools that can be used to find relevant influencers is Influence Grid.

 According to a study by the University of Wollongong, Instagram can provide entrepreneurs a way to break through when more traditional methods fail.